What do sex & gender mean?

 What does sex mean?

-Sex refers to how your body formed.
+Sex refers to how your body is formed.
 What kind of gonads do you have?
 Do you have a uterus (womb)?
 What about your genitals?
 And chromosomes?
-All of these questions are talking about a person’s sex—how a body is put together.
+All of these questions are talking about a person’s sex – it is describing how a body is put together.
 There are so many ways in which our bodies can grow.
 When you have a DSD (difference of sex development)/intersex variation), your body took a unique pathway to becoming you—an alternative to what people usually see.

 (Please note: in the Genderbread person, it calls that different formula of sex “intersex,” which is another way people may refer to differences of sex development (DSD.)